Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/UI.md

 That's why it will destroy its Vertex Array Object only if the reference number is 0, otherway it will decrease the reference number only.
-Note: It use the position and scale of the gameObject, but it does not use the rotation.
 Please more info about `LateRendererComponent`.

 ### Header: